 • Acts as liaison with internal requestors in all Divisions to ensure digitization efforts meet required needs and institutional standards

-• Coordinates movement logistics carried out by the Museum Technician(s) to ensure efficient digitization workflows
+• Coordinates and documents movement logistics carried out by the Museum Technician(s) to ensure efficient digitization workflows

-• Maintains statistics and produces reports on digitization productivity
+• Maintains statistics, and produces reports analyzing digitization productivity

 Digital assets coordination

-• Develops and coordinates DAMs ingest and metadata addition workflows and procedures for DAMs
+• Assists Head, Digital Media to develop and coordinate DAMs ingest and metadata addition workflows and procedures for DAMs

-• Oversees consistent application of taxonomy, metadata and organization for digital assets from CCA activities
+• Ensures consistent application of taxonomy, metadata, and organization for digital assets from CCA activities

-• Participates in the implementation and development of the DAMs and related systems as well as taxonomy and metadata standards
+• Contributes to the implement and development of the DAMs and related systems as well as taxonomy and metadata standards

 • Supports the Head, Digital Media in the promoting DAMs adoption, training and user support